pyeventsourcing/eventsourcing/docs/topics/domain.rst

 the state of the aggregate is made through this root entity.
 The 'aggregate root' has command and query methods which change and present the state of the aggregate.

-The command methods of an event sourced aggregate trigger domain events, and the domain events are used to mutate the state of the aggregate.
+The command methods of an event-sourced aggregate trigger domain events, and the domain events are used to mutate the state of the aggregate.
 One command may result in many events, and also responding to a client request may result in more than one command.
 In order to construct a consistency boundary, we need to record the domain